it-dept-cis/Essential-Guide-to-Election-Security/docs/source/bp/encrypt_data_in_transit.rst

 Goals
 *****

 #.
-Use encrypted protocols when transferring all sensitive data (|Maturity1| maturity)
+Use encrypted protocols when transferring all important data (|Maturity1| maturity)
 #.
 Ensure vendors and other partners encrypt-in-transit (|Maturity1| maturity)

 Actions